swanky-rt/Student-Navigator/assignment-5/README.md

 Intuitively, Low token leakage means fewer privacy holes.
 Even if the overall data looks anonymized, this metric helps catch small, hidden leaks.

+#### Attack_Success_Rate (%)
-#### Attack_Success_Rate (%): The percentage of original sensitive tokens that the attacker was able to recover from the defender’s responses during simulated chat interactions.
-This measures dynamic leakage — how much private information was exposed through conversation despite minimization.
+The percentage of original sensitive tokens that the attacker was able to recover from the defender’s responses during simulated chat interactions.
+This measures dynamic leakage, as in how much private information was exposed through conversation despite minimization.

 ```Attack_Success_Rate = (Recovered_Tokens / Total_Sensitive_Tokens) × 100```